projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 future
 platforms.
 ACRN implements a hybrid VMM architecture, using a privileged Service VM to manage I/O devices and provide I/O mediation.
-Multiple User VMs can be supported, running Ubuntu or Android OS.
+Multiple User VMs can be supported, running Ubuntu, Android, Windows, or an RTOS such as Zephyr.

 ACRN 1.0
 ========

 ACRN 1.0 is designed mainly for auto use cases such as SDC and IVI.

-Instrument cluster applications are critical in the Software Defined Cockpit (SDC) use case, and may require functional safety certification in the future.
+Instrument cluster applications are critical in the SDC use case, and may require functional safety certification in the future.
 Running the IC system in a separate VM can isolate it from other VMs and their applications, thereby reducing the attack surface and minimizing potential interference.
 However, running the IC system in a separate VM introduces additional latency for the IC applications.
 Some country regulations require an IVE system to show a rear-view camera (RVC) within 2 seconds, which is difficult to achieve if a separate instrument cluster VM is started after the User VM is booted.

 :numref:`overview-arch1.0` shows the architecture of ACRN 1.0 together with the IC VM and Service VM.
 As shown, the Service VM owns most of the platform